deobald/notes/Buckets and Pipes.md

 one may imagine totally new uses of existing technology but it takes a small leap of novelty once in a while to imagine entirely new technologies altogether

-SoSaC = samus aran space vault
+SoSaC = samus aran space vault … not now, but very near future